kiriwalawren/nixflix/docs/index.md

+---
+title: Nixflix
+---

 # Nixflix

 **Declarative NixOS media server stack with Jellyfin and Arr services**

 !!! tip "Quick Start"

     New to Nixflix?
 Start with the [Installation Guide](getting-started/installation.md) or explore the [Basic Setup Example](examples/basic-setup.md).

 ## What is Nixflix?